OpenData-tu/documentation/07-Database.md

 - location: where has the datapoint been recorded

 Those are acutally the only information we need to store, besides the individual measurements.
 We do acutally store some more information, but regarding the common usecases for searches those two datapoints are enough for environemental data.
+For each data entry then, there are one ore many messurement in that datapoint.
+Each measurement than has a quality indicator, a observed value and an sensor name.
 Please refer to the full data-model in the project wiki for more information.

+There were mainly two reasons to use this data model.
+For one it keeps the data provenance, which we quite like to keep.
+The second reason is that it is nice to handle in terms of partitioning.

+### Partitioning

+As for the question how does the used data model scale and how to best partition the imported data we decided for an 2-dimensional approach.
+One dimension is already covert by the data-source centric data model, which allows us, to partitioning by by source.
+The second dimens is the time.
+Each data source is partitioned based on the time a messurement has been taken and the granularity can be adjusted as well.

-This data-model has multiple advantages:
+This gives us multiple advantages:
-- it keeps the data provenance

 - it allows us to adjust the server infrastructe based on the data source
 - it scales indefinitely
 - index size is deterministic, cause of time based partitioning